 My maternal grandmother preferred sewing and quilting to cooking and baking, but there were some things that she cooked and baked really well.
-She was the only person I knew who made snickerdoodles.
-I always enjoyed these simple but yummy cookies.
-Since cheesecake is my very favorite dessert, I couldn't resist coming up with a snickerdoodle cheesecake.
+She was the only person I knew who made snickerdoodles, simple but yummy cookies that I've always enjoyed.
+Since cheesecake is my very favorite dessert, I couldn't resist coming up with one that re-creates those flavors.
 I think of my grandmother each time I make it!
 Sometimes I'll drizzle the slices with maple syrup. —Lisa Varner, El Paso, Texas

-- Bake until center is just set and top appears dull, 70-80 minutes.
+Bake until center is just set and top appears dull, 70-80 minutes.
 Remove springform pan from water bath.
 Cool cheesecake on a wire rack 10 minutes.
-Loosen sides from pan with a knife; remove foil.
+Loosen side from pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.

-- Remove rim from pan.
+Remove rim from pan.
 Mix sour cream and remaining sugar; spread over cheesecake.
-Yield: 16 servings.